3 Great Brake Pads for Street Driving

 Akebono Performance Ultra-Premium Ceramic Brake Pads

 These Akebono Performance Ultra-Premium Ceramics brake pads are our choice for braking with heavy loads.
-As a Chico brake repair shop, too often we see working trucks, SUVs, Jeeps, and other haulers driving around with old, worn brake pads.
-It’s one thing to wait a little too long to replace old brake pads, but don’t fail to upgrade to something more capable if you’re putting them to harder work than normal.
-It can save a lot of damage down the line, worst case scenario.
+As a Chico brake repair shop, often we see working trucks, SUVs, Jeeps, and other haulers driving around with worn brake pads.
+You don’t fail to upgrade to something more capable if you’re putting them to harder work than normal.
+It can save a lot of damage down the line, worst-case scenario.

-The Akebono’s bite hard on braking and stop when you tell them too.
-They’re ceramic and strong as hell, plus they don’t make much noise.
+The Akebono’s bite is hard on braking and stop when you tell them to.
+They’re ceramic and strong.
+Plus, they don’t make much noise.
 They don’t even vibrate as much as normal brake pads so if you find yourself braking a lot, installing these may result in a smoother ride.
 Since they’re higher quality, they should last noticeably longer than OEM or cheap brake pads.

 That said, we know from our brake repair experience that nothing can stop a good ol’ boy from eating brake pads for breakfast like they’re Pop-Tarts.
 Get ‘er down, they say, just make sure you can a close eye for signs of brake fade, excessive noise, or poor braking performance.

 Hawk Performance Ceramic Brake Pads

 For performance quality and performance braking- and at a reasonable price- we usually suggest the higher end of the Hawk line.
 For example these Hawk Performance Ceramic brake pads.
 They typically come out to be more expensive than the other options on this list, but they also offer a unique and often ideal blend of performance qualities that makes them especially appealing, if you’re willing to spend a tad more.